jacksund/simmate/docs/full_guides/database/contributing_data.md

 5. **Web scraping.** As an absolute last resort, we can use `requests` to scrape webpages for data (or `selenium` in even more extreme cases.).
 This requires the most work from our team and is also the least efficient way to grab data.
 Therefore, scraping should always be avoided if possible.

 With your data in hand, you will now add a file that saves data to the local simmate database on your computer.
 This file can be added to the `for_providers` module ([here](https://github.com/jacksund/simmate/tree/main/src/simmate/database/third_parties/for_providers)).
-However, if you want your data and it's access to remain private, you can also keep this file out of Simmate's source-code.
+However, if you want your data and its access to remain private, you can also keep this file out of Simmate's source-code.
 It's up to you, but we encourage providers to host their file in the Simmate repo -- so we can give feedback and so future providers can use it as an example/guide.

 Either way, here is a template of how that file will look like: